armaandamani/TA-Trading-Algo/README.md

 This Pine Script indicator (with the current parameters) was designed primarily for trading Bitcoin on TradingView with strategy automation via 3Commas and your cryptocurrency exchange account API (note that 3Commas only supports centralized exchanges).
 For this project, I created a custom signal bot within the 3Commas platform.
 The script sends JSON webhook signals from TradingView's `alert()` function calls to 3Commas.
 These signals include a dynamically calculated buy quantity (in the trading pair's base currency) and the current market price, enabling automated trading for cryptocurrencies.

-The indicator combines multiple technical indicators—Stochastic RSI, MACD, Money Flow Index (MFI), and Bollinger Bands—to identify trends, generate entry and exit signals, and manage multiple sub-positions.
+The indicator combines multiple technical indicators —– Stochastic RSI, MACD, Money Flow Index (MFI), and Bollinger Bands –— to identify trends, generate entry and exit signals, and manage multiple sub-positions.
 The script dynamically adjusts position sizes based on market conditions and remaining equity, making it a versatile tool for day/swing trading.

-## Overview

-The "Bitcoin Swing Trading Indicator" is a sophisticated swing trading tool that leverages a combination of technical indicators to generate buy and sell signals for Bitcoin (or any cryptocurrency supported by your exchange and 3Commas).
-These signals are transmitted to 3Commas via JSON webhooks for automated trade execution.
 The strategy uses:

-- **Stochastic RSI** for overbought/oversold conditions and entry/exit triggers.
+- **Stochastic RSI** for very short-term (~120-minute) overbought/oversold conditions and entry/exit triggers.
-- **MACD** to determine bullish or bearish trends.
+- **MACD** to determine medium-term (~24-hour) bullish or bearish trends.
-- **Money Flow Index (MFI)** to confirm momentum and trend strength.
+- **Money Flow Index (MFI)** to confirm medium-term (intra-day) momentum and trend strength.
-- **Bollinger Bands** (two sets with different periods) for additional entry and exit signals.
+- **Bollinger Bands** (two sets with different periods) for additional entry and exit signals during highly oversold markets.

 The script manages multiple sub-positions, tracks remaining equity, and adjusts position sizes dynamically based on trend conditions and predefined parameters.
 It’s designed to operate in real-time bars only, ensuring signals align with live market data.